| BUYERS GUIDE

 Every ute maker claims at least a nominal one-tonne payload figure and more than three tonnes trailer towing capacity for several 4WD utes in its range, but you need to check spec sheets and real-world tare weights for the true position.

-We took five extended-cab 2016-model utes over a certified weighbridge with a driver aboard each.
+We took five extended-cab, post-2016-model utes over a certified weighbridge with a driver aboard each.
 Fuel tanks were around half-full.

 Tare weights were: Ranger 2.30 tonnes; HiLux 2.12 tonnes; D-Max 2.10 tonnes; Navara 2.10 tonnes and Triton 2.00 tonnes.
 That gave the Ranger a real-world payload of 900kg; the HiLux, 930kg; the D-Max, 850kg; the Navara, 810kg and the Triton (steel tray-back, not ute tub), 900kg.
 None is a one-tonner!